Adding process input variables to a workflow

 - Selection—Selection list.
-For this data type, you must additionally create options list.
+For this data type, you must create an options list.

-You can assign only the variable data type that the external system expects.
-For example, if a connector action expects an integer, then you must create a variable of integer data type.
+Note: You can assign only the variable data type that the external system expects.
+For example, if a connector action expects an integer, you must create a variable of integer data type.

 This field is automatically populated with an integer value when the workflow is saved.

 - Save the process input variable.

 The saved process input variable appears in the list of variables.
 For examples of creating process input variables, see Designing a simple workflow.